Leona Riemann

-Leona Riemann (born November 28, 1952, Wiesbaden, West Germany) is a German writer, author, and publisher.
+Leona Riemann (born 28 November 1952) is a German writer, author, and publisher.

 Life and career

 Raised in Wiesbaden, Leona Riemann began her academic journey after completing her university-entrance diploma in 1971, delving into English and French literature for teaching at Johannes Gutenberg University in Mainz, and studying education at Johann Wolfgang Goethe University Frankfurt am Main.
 Following the conclusion of her studies in October 1984, Riemann embarked on a career in education, serving as a teacher until 2018.

 Since 1981, Leona Riemann has been active in the publishing and literary world, also writing under the pseudonym Anne Wolf.
 She took her passion for literature a step further by establishing the Hunsrücker publishing house in 2016.

 Riemann, along with her family, has been residing in Gödenroth in the Hunsrück since 1997.